 As much as April 20th is the unofficial holiday celebrating the blurred, covert cool, touted taboo identity of this Lost Generation; Edie Sedgwick, born on this very day in 1943, is the unofficial harbinger of the Hipster – “It’s not that I’m rebelling.
 It’s that I’m just trying to find another way.”
 Everything about Edie was cool, everything about Edie was “now,” everything about Edie was so beautifully disastrous.
 Her significance is insignificant, if only because it was so superlative, but so temporally isolated; and if only because of that fact: her obituary is our biography – those dying to live, and forever living under the shadow of that spectacular demise.

 Andy Warhol introduced Sedgwick to his factory in 1965, where he shot her first screen test.
-Four minutes and one reel after turning the lens on Edie, it was clear that Edie turned on the lens and sparked the creative flame propelling Warhol into Pop history.
+Four minutes and one reel after turning the lens on Edie, the point pivoted into propulsion, said Sedgwick sparked the fame frame fueling Warhol into Pop history.

 The iconic enigma embodied the Silver Sixties right down to her silver locks.
 Sedgwick’s turbulent tale from the psychiatric ward Silver Hill to the underground Manhattan silver screen is that of Pop culture legend.
 Edie was an heiress to the Sedgwick fortune, American aristocratic royalty.
 Her ancestors helped found and legislate Massachusetts (during which time they made the earliest application of “all men are created equal” as a legal defense to free slaves, and furthermore sue said slaves’ former masters), invented the elevator, brought the Atlantic Monthly to its prominence, founded the Groton School, and led the first Black regiment to go into combat in the American Civil War – glorious.
 Edie, though, burned the Sedgwick name into modern American history by leading the trailblazing band of “Youthquakers” in the revolutionary 1960s.